 If you want to sell your home, you’re allowed to do so even if there’s a reverse mortgage in place.
 However, you’ll need to use the proceeds of the sale to repay your reverse mortgage.

 One benefit of HECMs is that they are nonrecourse loans.
-This means that even if the sale price isn’t enough to fully repay your debt, the lender cannot pursue you for the rest of the money.
+This means that even if the sale price isn’t enough to fully repay your loan, the lender cannot pursue you for the rest of the money.
 The FHA will reimburse the lender for the remaining amount.

 Deed in lieu of foreclosure